Shah leads Cal Poly against CSU Northridge after 20-point game

 BOTTOM LINE: Cal Poly hosts CSU Northridge after Annika Shah scored 20 points in Cal Poly’s 67-64 loss to the CSU Fullerton Titans.

 The Mustangs have gone 5-6 in home games.
-Cal Poly ranks ninth in the Big West with 21.5 defensive rebounds per game led by Mary Carter averaging 5.0.
+Cal Poly ranks seventh in the Big West in team defense, giving up 60.5 points while holding opponents to 40.4% shooting.

-The Matadors are 2-11 in Big West play.
-CSU Northridge ranks fifth in the Big West with 8.9 offensive rebounds per game led by Yves Cox averaging 2.2.
+The Matadors have gone 2-11 against Big West opponents.
+CSU Northridge ranks fifth in the Big West with 22.5 defensive rebounds per game led by Erica Adams averaging 4.1.

-Cal Poly scores 56.4 points per game, 17.1 fewer points than the 73.5 CSU Northridge allows.
-CSU Northridge averages 6.7 made 3-pointers per game this season, 1.9 more made shots on average than the 4.8 per game Cal Poly allows.
+Cal Poly is shooting 37.7% from the field this season, 3.4 percentage points lower than the 41.1% CSU Northridge allows to opponents.
+CSU Northridge averages 6.7 made 3-pointers per game this season, 1.9 more made shots on average than the 4.8 per game Cal Poly gives up.

+The Mustangs and Matadors face off Saturday for the first time in conference play this season.

 TOP PERFORMERS: Shah is shooting 39.3% from beyond the arc with 2.8 made 3-pointers per game for the Mustangs, while averaging 14.5 points.
-Carter is shooting 39.3% and averaging 11.6 points over the past 10 games.
+Mary Carter is shooting 39.3% and averaging 11.6 points over the last 10 games.

 LAST 10 GAMES: Mustangs: 4-6, averaging 56.2 points, 29.9 rebounds, 11.3 assists, 8.0 steals and 2.3 blocks per game while shooting 36.8% from the field.
 Their opponents have averaged 60.1 points per game.